-A patent trial lawyer with nearly two decades of experience, Jonathan Harris focuses his practice on patent litigation and contested Patent Office proceedings in the biomedical field.
+A patent trial lawyer with over two decades of experience, Jonathan Harris focuses his practice on patent litigation and contested Patent Office proceedings.
 Clients describe Jonathan as "an excellent patent analyst" and "skilled at translating complex technical subjects into English."
 Jonathan has worked with industry leaders such as Actavis (now Teva), Johnson & Johnson, Par (now Endo), Thermo Fisher and Unilever.
 He has successfully litigated and tried cases involving products worth billions of dollars.

 With experience in both patent litigation and prosecution, Jonathan seeks to separate the strongest from the weakest positions early in each case.
 His approach narrows cases to what really matters at trial and helps identify unique and defensible positions others might not have considered.